lextudio/sharpsnmp_docs/library/tutorials/v3-operations.rst

 difficult to set access control on entities.

 IETF recognized SNMP v3 RFC documents in 2004, which uses a new design to address the security concerns.
-The changes were so huge, so #SNMP has to expose a different styles of APIs for developers to perform v3 operations.
+The changes were so huge, so C# SNMP has to expose a different styles of APIs for developers to perform v3 operations.

 Discovery Process